Historical Site: Eijiji Ruins

 Recommended period: Year-round

-【The source of Buddhist culture, fragrant with the winds of the Heian period】 The compassionate memory residing in the historic site of "Eijiji Ruins"
+【The source of Buddhist culture, where the winds of the Heian period blow】 The memory of compassion residing in the historic site of 'Eijiji Ruins'

-Nestled in the lush foothills of Mount Bandai, the "Eijiji Ruins" is a renowned temple opened in the second year of Daido (807 AD) by the high priest Tokui Bosatsu from Nara.
-Once boasting a prosperity described as "three thousand temple members and thousands of warrior monks," it has supported the prayers of people for over a thousand years, serving as a beacon of Buddhist culture not only in Aizu but throughout the Tohoku region.
+Nestled in the lush foothills of Mount Bandai, the 'Eijiji Ruins' was established in the second year of Daido (807) during the early Heian period by the high priest Tokui Bosatsu from the southern capital (Nara).
+Once boasting a grandeur that was said to have 'three thousand temple members and thousands of warrior monks', it has supported the prayers of people for over a thousand years as a beacon of Buddhist culture not only in Aizu but throughout the Tohoku region.

-Stepping into the vast historic site, you are welcomed by magnificent architecture that evokes the grandeur of the past.
+Stepping into the vast historic site, you are greeted by magnificent architecture that evokes the splendor of its former glory.

-• The majesty of the main hall and the middle gate: The main hall and middle gate have been restored using techniques from the Heian period based on excavation surveys.
-The warm hues of the wooden pillars against the blue shadows of Mount Bandai create a serene beauty reminiscent of "the paradise manifested on earth."
+• The majesty of the main hall and the middle gate: The main hall and middle gate have been restored using techniques from the Heian period based on excavation research.
+The warm hues of the red pillars and wood reflect beautifully against the blue shadows of Mount Bandai, evoking a serene beauty reminiscent of 'Paradise on Earth'.

 • The gaze of Yakushi Nyorai: The seated statue of Yakushi Nyorai enshrined in the main hall symbolizes Tokui's compassion to save people from illness and suffering.
 When facing its gentle expression, one feels enveloped in a sense of peace that transcends time and space.

-The essence of this place lies in the overwhelming harmony created by the artificial structures and the surrounding nature.
+The essence of this place lies in the overwhelming harmony created between the artificial architecture and the surrounding nature.

-• The changing seasons: The cherry blossoms and autumn leaves on the temple grounds add color to the ancient stone walls and earthen mounds, teaching us the transient beauty that varies with each visit.
+• The changing of the seasons: The cherry blossoms and autumn leaves in the precincts add color to the old stone walls and earthen mounds, teaching us the transient beauty that differs with each visit.

-• Tracing Tokui's aspirations: At the nearby museum, you can follow the footsteps of the intellectual Tokui, who engaged in debates with Saicho and Kukai, and gain a renewed understanding of the deep and noble spiritual culture of Aizu.
+• Tracing Tokui's aspirations: At the nearby museum, you can trace the footsteps of the intellectual Tokui, who engaged in debates with Saicho and Kukai, and it reaffirms how deep and noble the spiritual culture of Aizu is.

-At the foot of Mount Bandai, quietly listening to the breath of history.
-Why not surrender yourself to the chain of prayers that have persisted for twelve hundred years under the same sky that ancient monks gazed upon?
+At the foot of Mount Bandai, quietly listen to the breath of history.
+Under the same sky that ancient monks gazed upon, why not surrender yourself to the chain of prayers spanning twelve hundred years?

-For those wishing for a customized tour including the historic site of Eijiji Ruins
+For those interested in customized tours including the historic site of Eijiji Ruins

 Apply for a tour